- Rhythmic Gymnastics Ropes

 - Contact Us

-Here are a few tips and advice regarding equipment use and maintenance.
+Here are a few tips and advice regarding your rhythmic gymnastics equipment use and maintenance.
 We hope that they will permit you to have a longer use of your equipment and accessories.
-We welcome any of your own tips and advice, so if you have a tip you think would benefit gymnasts or coaches, tell us about it.
+We welcome any of your own tips and advice, so if you have a suggestion that you think would benefit gymnasts or coaches, tell us about it.

 How to maintain a ribbon ?